TIP #6: The Importance of Video on Social Media

 - Consistency.
 Consistency.
 Consistency.
 Post a video no less than once weekly and let your viewers know when you post—“Hey everyone…check back for new videos every Monday!”.

-- If you have a video channel [YouTube, Vimeo, etc.], make sure it’s branded consistently with your other social networks, including an appealing cover pic, a complete and catchy profile, custom thumbnails for every video, and links to your website and other social networking venues.
+- Brand your video channel consistently with your other social networks—with the same (attractive and professional) cover and profile pics, (informative and attractive) video thumbnails, and links to your website and other social networking venues.

 - Film in high-resolution in a well-lit non-distracting setting with a good microphone.